Highest rated movie: This Gun for Hire (1942)

 Laird Cregar was educated at Winchester College in England, spending his summers as a page boy and bit player with the Stratford-upon-Avon theatrical troupe.
 Upon completing his schooling, Cregar won a scholarship at California's Pasadena Playhouse, supporting himself as a nightclub bouncer when funds ran out.
 So broke that at times he had to sleep in his car, Cregar forced Hollywood to pay attention to him by staging his own one-man show, in which he portrayed Oscar Wilde.

-Laird Cregar has acted in films with Charles Irwin, Harry Hayden, Frank Orth and Frederick Worlock.
+Laird Cregar has acted in films with Frederick Worlock, Harry Hayden, Frank Orth and Charles Irwin.

-Laird Cregar has worked with these film directors: H. Bruce Humberstone, Henry King, Irving Pichel and Frank Tuttle.
+Laird Cregar has worked with these film directors: H. Bruce Humberstone, John Brahm, Henry King and Frank Tuttle.

 Popular Movies Right Now